 Form 47PT – Application for migration to Australia by a Contributory Parent (Temporary) or Contributory Aged Parent (Temporary) visa holder (394KB PDF file)

->

-> Similarly, an applicant must withdraw, or have finalised, any application for review (at either a review or tribunal or court) of a refusal decision in relation to any other parent visa application before a parent category visa can be granted.
+Similarly, an applicant must withdraw, or have finalised, any application for review (at either a review or tribunal or court) of a refusal decision in relation to any other parent visa application before a parent category visa can be lodged and granted.

->

-> Balance of family test
+Balance of family test

 The balance of family test requires that at least half of your children live permanently in Australia, or that more of your children live permanently in Australia than in any other country.